Nutrition and Lifestyle for Mesothelioma Patients

 - Vegetables.
 A variety of vegetables should make up a big proportion of what you eat daily.
 Include vegetables of all colors.

 - Fruit.
-Also include a variety of fruits.
-When not in season, choose frozen fruit or canned fruits without added syrups.
+Include a variety of fruits.
+When not in season, choose frozen or canned fruits without added syrups.

 - Proteins.
 Choose lean proteins like chicken, fish, dairy, eggs, and plant-based sources like beans, nuts, and soy.